 When you’re actually making a cut, you’ll find that a cordless option is easier to follow a cut line without trailing cables or an uneven weight distribution.
 This means that your sawing might actually be more accurate with a cordless tool.

-The initial start up costs with battery tools can put people off from investing in a cordless alternative.
+Initial start up costs with battery tools can put people off from investing in a cordless alternative.
 A new tool, plus a couple of batteries and a charger will normally cost more than a simple plug-in-and-go style power saw.
-This extra cost can be offset by the fact many power tools have interchangeable battery systems, such as the Ryobi ONE+ range.
-All the Ryobi 18V batteries fit all the 18V home and garden power tools - and there are over 50 of them in the range.
-This means that you can buy a reciprocating saw and batteries, then later add a circular saw to your arsenal and simply swap around the batteries.
-Once you’ve purchased your batteries, you’ll find “body-only” units can be cheaper than corded alternatives.
-You can see the entire Ryobi ONE+ range of tools we stock here.
+In addition this extra cost can be offset by the fact many power tools have interchangeable battery systems.

 Batteries, however, run out - which can be less than convenient during longer DIY jobs.
 Therefore corded tools are a great alternative if you don't have the funds to buy multiple batteries.
 They can run your tools for as long as needed with out having to change power supplies.
 Corded is also particularly good for stationary saws such as the mitre saw that doesn't need to be moved about.